Tammy2014/-Machine-Learning-application-in-Banking-Sectors/README.md

 ### Introduction:

-#### A bank sector  is interested in expanding  rapidly to bring in more business via loan interests and has scored limited increase rate.
-The bank  is now interested to develop machine learning model to identify potential borrowers to support focused marketing.
+#### A bank sector  is interested  to develop machine learning model to identify potential borrowers to expand and  bring in more business via loan interests in focused marketing.
 A sample dataset containing : ID: Customer ID, Age Customer’s approximate age, CustomerSince: Customer of the bank since, HighestSpend, ZipCode,  HiddenScore , MonthlyAverageSpend, Mortgage, Security Customer’s security asset, FixedDepositAccount, Internet Banking.
 At total of 1000 rows and 12 columns.

 ### Goal: